physical-computation/Warp-firmware/README.md

         Line 1655: initMMA8451Q(	0x1C	/* i2cAddress */,	&deviceMMA8451QState	);

-Unfortunately, this is not the case for `FRDMKL03Z platform`, as the OpenSDA pin pulls up the `SA0` address selection pin on `MMA8451Q`.
+Unfortunately, this is not the case for `FRDMKL03Z platform`, as `SA0` address selection pin on `MMA8451Q` is high.

 The correct I2C address should be `0x1D`.